Authorities order residents to shelter in place after shootings in suburban Philadelphia township

 FAIRLESS HILLS, Pa.
 (AP) — Several people were shot after gunfire erupted early Saturday in a suburban Philadelphia township, forcing cancellation of a St. Patrick's Day parade and shutting down a children's theme park, authorities said.

-Middletown Township police said Saturday morning that there were “confirmed shootings” in neighboring Falls Township in Western Pennsylvania that resulted in “several gunshot victims.”
-Authorities n Bucks County issued a shelter-in-place order for the area, warning residents to stay in their homes and lock their doors.
+Middletown Township police said Saturday morning that there were “confirmed shootings” in neighboring Falls Township in Eastern Pennsylvania that resulted in “several gunshot victims.”
+Authorities in Bucks County issued a shelter-in-place order for the area, warning residents to stay in their homes and lock their doors.

 Police said it wasn’t known yet if the shootings were “targeted or random.”